Nature & OutdoorNature & Outdoor

 Dardagna Waterfalls

-The Corno alle Scale Park, named after the highest peak of the Bologna province Apennines, is a park that protects a precious territory made up of a complex variety of flora and fauna.
+The Corno alle Scale Regional Park, named after the highest peak of the Bologna province Apennines, is a park that protects a precious territory made up of a complex variety of flora and fauna.

 Inside the park, the imposing peaks that create the striking Valleys of the Dardagna and Silla Rivers rise high above the rest.